 User interfaces comprise everything a customer needs to interact with a product or service on the simplest level possible.
 However, user experience (UX) refers to how a person feels after interacting with a product or service.

-Also Read: UI vs. UX Design
+Also Read: A Detailed Difference Between UI and UX Design

 Look at Google as an example.
 A fantastic experience doesn't require a lot of bells and whistles, as demonstrated by its notoriously pared-down UI.
 By focusing on the user, Google understands that they're just after one thing when they visit the site: facts.
 They want it fast, too.